stackbit-projects/academixdao-77313/content/pages/index.md

     title: >-
       AcademixDAO is a community owned and governed academic publishing organization
+    subtitle: >-
-    subtitle: Academix integrates all features of a traditional academic journal
+      Academix builds and integrates all features of a traditional academic journal while ensuring continual community governance through incentivization mechanisms on desirable actions.
     items:
       - type: FeaturedItem
         title: Faster